HenrikBengtsson/future/README.md

 > a
 [1] 2.71
 ```
-Above `x` is evaluated eagerly (in a local environment), whereas `y` is evaluated lazily in the calling environment.
+Above, `x` is evaluated eagerly (in a local environment), whereas `y` is evaluated lazily in the calling environment.

 ### Nested futures